 There are many ways to make a living as an actor.
 For some, it means starring roles and a foot-long IMDb page.
-But that certainly isn’t the only way for actors to spend their lives on film and TV sets, getting paid to do so.
-Background acting—or “extra” work—can absolutely be a full-time profession if you know how to go about it.
-That’s where we come in.
-In this guide, Backstage will provide all the information and resources you need to answer the question you came here with: How can I make a living as an extra?
+But that certainly isn’t the only way.
+Background acting—or “extra” work for movies and TV—can absolutely be a full-time profession if you know how to go about it.
+In this in-depth guide, we’ll walk you through how to become an extra, what it’s like on set for background actors, and how much extras get paid.

 - What is an extra?

 - How do I find work as an extra?

 - What should I expect on set as an extra?

 - What are the dos and don’ts of being an extra on set?

 - Should I put extra work on my acting résumé or demo reel?

 An extra is a nonspeaking role.
 Extras appear frequently in the background of television or film productions, intended to round out the scene for realism’s sake.
 They could be spectators at a baseball game, audience members at a comedy club, or just people strolling through Central Park—these are all common background roles.